-The concept of Unity in Malaysia, known as Perpaduan in Bahasa Melayu, has evolved from a basic unidimensional understanding to a nuanced and multidimensional one.
-Initially, in the 1970s, the sole concept of Perpaduan (Unity) was "simplistic, mechanical, and literal", while since the formation of the National Unity Consulttive Council (NUCC) in 2013, the taskforce comprising the author (Shamsul) has refined the concept to include three major dimensions, namely: Perpaduan (Unity), Kesepaduan (Social Cohesion), and Penyatupaduan (Reconciliation).
-At the present, Malaysian society has achieved Kesepaduan (Social Cohesion), idealise Perpaduan (Unity), and have transcended Penyatupaduan (Reconciliation) since the events of May 13, 1969.
+The concept of unity in Malaysia, known as perpaduan in Malay, has evolved from a basic unidimensional understanding to a nuanced and multidimensional one.
+Initially, in the 1970s, the sole concept of perpaduan (unity) was simplistic, mechanical, and literal, while since the formation of the National Unity Consultative Council (NUCC) in 2013, the task force comprising the author (Shamsul) has refined the concept to include three major dimensions, namely perpaduan, kesepaduan (social cohesion), and penyatupaduan (reconciliation).
+At present, Malaysian society has achieved kesepaduan, idealise perpaduan and have transcended penyatupaduan since the events of 13 May 1969.

-It has been noted that in the colonial and post-colonial period defining and categorising ethnic and racial groups (as well as other social categories) at the administrative level and its application on the ground can be a challenging task.
-Similar to many sociological problems, identity formation occurs within a duality of social realities, which are the "authority-defined" and the "everyday-defined" ones.
-The former is constructed by those in authority positions; while the latter is the daily lived experience of the common person.
-These realities exist parallel to each other (Shamsul A.B. & Athi S.M).
+It has been noted that in the colonial and post-colonial periods defining and categorising ethnic and racial groups (as well as other social categories) at the administrative level and their application on the ground can be a challenging task.
+Similar to many sociological problems, identity formation occurs within a duality of social realities, which are the authority-defined and the everyday-defined ones.
+The former is constructed by those in authority positions, while the latter is the daily lived experience of the common person.
+These realities coexist in parallel (Shamsul and Athi, 2014).

-Thus, when talking about a collective social category, we must be reminded that complexity exists within it, and it may even contain a mercurial quality.
+Thus, when discussing a collective social category, we must remember that complexity exists within it, and it may even possess a mercurial quality.
 For this reason, we intend to discuss the suitability of introducing a collective paradigm whose ontology is based on the assumption of similarity, as a social analytical tool.